-The Institute of Physics of the Czech Academy of Sciences (FZU) has been a holder of the European Commission’s HR Excellence in Research Award since April 26, 2019.
-The HR Excellence in Research Award is a means of public acknowledgement for research institutions which have demonstrated significant progress in the principles set in the European Charter for Researchers and Code of Conduct for the Recruitment of Researchers.
+Institute of Physics of the Czech Academy of Sciences (FZU) has been a holder of the European Commission’s HR Excellence in Research Award since April 26, 2019.
+The HR Excellence in Research Award is a means of public acknowledgment for research institutions that have demonstrated significant progress in the principles set in the European Charter for Researchers and Code of Conduct for the Recruitment of Researchers.

-In the Institute of Physics, the HRS4R implementation process was launched by the director’s official endorsement of the 40 principles of the Charter and Code on November 9th 2017.
-The HRS4R process has been carried out by the HR Team and Working Group for HRS4R as a part of the project “HR AWARD FZU – Improving quality of the strategic management in the Institute of Physics of the Czech Academy of Sciences“.
-The Institute of Physics also established a Steering Committee and Implementation Teams in which senior, administrative, technical and research staff from the whole Institute of Physics are represented who oversee and actively participate in the implementation process.
-A detailed description of the whole process and the implementation action plan are available in Documentation below.
+At FZU, the HRS4R implementation process was launched by the director’s official endorsement of the 40 principles of the Charter and Code on November 9th, 2017.
+FZU has been working towards implementing the HRS4R process since then as a part of the project “HR AWARD FZU – Improving quality of the strategic management in the Institute of Physics of the Czech Academy of Sciences“.
+FZU received the HR Excellence in Research Award in 2019.

 Since the beginning of the whole process up to now, FZU has made significant progress in setting out principles for good working conditions for researchers and improving its working and research environment.
 The principles are documented in the FZU Action Plan, which was updated for the interim assessment at the beginning of 2021.
 FZU conducted its two-year internal evaluation of progress in achieving the actions and outcomes set out in the implementation of the first Action Plan for its interim assessment application in 2021.
 The self-assessment report included a review of the Action Plan 2019-2020, a new Action Plan 2021-2023, and other supporting documents.